karlstarkey/Manga_Fi/CODE_OF_CONDUCT.md

-# Otaku AI Code of Conduct
+# Manga_Fi Code of Conduct

 ## Our Pledge

-We, as members, contributors, and leaders of the Otaku AI community, pledge to make participation in this project and community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, gender identity and expression, level of experience, education, socioeconomic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+We, as members, contributors, and leaders of the Manga_Fi community, pledge to make participation in this project and community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, gender identity and expression, level of experience, education, socioeconomic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

 We are committed to fostering a positive, inclusive, and creative environment where all anime and manga enthusiasts, developers, and AI enthusiasts feel welcome.

 ## Our Standards

-Examples of behavior that contributes to a positive environment for the Otaku AI community include:
+Examples of behavior that contributes to a positive environment for the Manga_Fi community include:

 - Demonstrating empathy and kindness toward others.
 - Being respectful of differing opinions, styles, and preferences.